-Failure by a council committee member or delegate of the council to comply with a council's code of conduct may give rise to disciplinary action.
+Failure by a member of staff to comply with a council's code of conduct may give rise to disciplinary action.

-Note: References in this code of conduct to councils are also to be taken as references to county councils and joint organisations.
+Note: References in the Model Code of Conduct to councils are also to be taken as references to county councils and joint organisations.

-Note: In adopting code of conduct, joint organisations should adapt it to substitute the terms "board" for "council", "chairperson" for "mayor", "voting representative" for "councillor" and "executive officer" for "general manager"
+Note: In adopting the Model Code of Conduct, joint organisations should adapt it to substitute the terms "board" for "council", "chairperson" for "mayor", "voting representative" for "councillor" and "executive officer" for "general manager"

-Note: In adopting this code of conduct, county councils should adapt it to substitute the term "chairperson" for "mayor" and "member" for "councillor".
+Note: In adopting the Model Code of Conduct, county councils should adapt it to substitute the term "chairperson" for "mayor" and "member" for "councillor".